Script Revision Lab in English

 The Script Revision Lab in English gives independent screenwriters from around the world the opportunity to work intensively on their feature length narrative scripts in an environment structured to foster professional collaboration and high-quality script development.
 Ten filmmakers from around the world are selected to participate.
 Applications are only accepted for completed feature film scripts that are ready for the revision process.
 Only writers or writer/directors developing their first or second narrative feature film are eligible to apply.
 The lab is held in English.

-The Script Revision Lab in English consists of a two-week residential workshop and two online follow-up sessions:
+The Script Revision Lab in English consists of:

 The two-week residential workshop is held every year in August in Tzintzuntzan, a small town in the State of Michoacán, Mexico, approximately 50 km from the city of Morelia.
 The workshop, writing, and living spaces are tucked amidst the beauty of the Sierra Madre Mountains, overlooking Lake Pátzcuaro, a quiet natural retreat.